 1) Find a body of text that you wish to save as an iTunes audio track.
 In this example, I’ll be saving a block of text from Sebastien’s useful post on using your iPhone as a pedometer.

-2) Highlight the text you wish to save as an iTunes audio track, and then right click the text and choose Add to iTunes as Spoken Track from the list of options.
+2) Highlight the text you wish to save as an iTunes audio track, right-click the text and choose Services > Add to iTunes as a Spoken Track from the list of options.

 3) From the pop-up window that appears, choose a voice you want to use for the speaking, give the audio track a name, choose the folder where the file will be saved, and then click on the blue Continue button.